 We will repurpose the former Marx furniture store on Madison as our Technology and Design Center to complement the technology businesses there.
 Our college bookstore will be on Madison Avenue and will be open to all residents.
 The former YMCA building at 19 East Pike will become our student services and workforce development hub.
 It will be the site of the Eva and Oakley Farris Child Development Center, Hughes continued.

-With the GCTC Foundation, we will create the Gateway Kaleidoscope Center for Urban Outreach at the Methodist Church on Greenup and 5th Street.
+With the Gateway Foundation, we will create the Gateway Kaleidoscope Center for Urban Outreach at the Methodist Church on Greenup and 5th Street.
 We will build a new science and allied health teaching center at 620-634 Scott Street that will complement the new Kenton County Library, he said.

 Hughes said the goal of the plan was to create a framework that would imbed the college into the community and enable even greater collaboration between the two.
 A key element of the plan is to work with existing community partners like the library, Northern Kentucky Convention Center, Baker Hunt Cultural Center and Carnegie Visual and Performing Arts Center.
 Our plan complements what is in the community and doesnt duplicate what is here already.

 "The increase in students, faculty and staff will boost the local economy with more jobs, retail and restaurants.
 It will invigorate Covingtons Madison Avenue corridor and restore it to the vibrant district it once was, said Covington Mayor Chuck Scheper.

 The project has the support of the Kentucky Community and Technical College System.
 I commend Gateway and the local community for collaborating on this master plan that is designed to transform both the regional economy and educational opportunities for students, particularly in high-wage, high-demand jobs, said Michael B. McCall, KCTCS president.